intel/nauta/docs/user-guide/actions/create_user.md

    `nctl user list`

-The above command lists all users, including the new user just added.
+The command  lists all users, including the new user just added.
 An example is shown below (scroll right to see full contents).

 ```
 | Name    | Creation date          | Date of last submitted job   |   Number of running jobs |   Number of queued jobs|